kyleneideck/BackgroundMusic/README.md

 The script restarts the system audio process (coreaudiod) at the end of the installation, so you might want to pause any apps playing audio.

+Additional detailed installation instructions can be found in the Wiki: https://github.com/kyleneideck/BackgroundMusic/wiki

 ## Uninstall

 - Run the `uninstall.sh` script to remove Background Music from your system.